What is MCB?

 At this point, one question comes into your mind “What is the need for different types of Trip Curves” or “Why do we need different Trip Curves”.

-The role of a circuit breaker is to trip quick enough to avoid equipment or wiring failure, but not so fast as to give false, or nuisance trips.
+The role of a circuit breaker is to trip quickly enough to avoid equipment or wiring failure, but not so fast as to give false, or nuisance trips.

 It is important that equipment having high inrush currents should not cause the circuit breaker to trip unnecessarily, and yet the device should trip in the event of a short-circuit current that could damage the circuit cables.